Sounding Seams documentary

 On the island of Samos circa 600bce, Pythagoras passes a blacksmith’s workshop.
 He hears the sound of metal on metal: two tones - one high, one low.
 They produce a harmony so beautiful that he’s compelled to find their source.
 From this fleeting moment of sensory enchantment comes a life’s work, and over the years he discovers the harmonic series, and gives it a mathematical expression.

-So enchanted is he by the perfection of his discovery that it leads him to a kind of spiritual enchantment, and he concludes that it must underpin the very order of the cosmos itself; that the sun, stars and planets must orbit the Earth in the same ratios that give rise to musical harmony, and as they do so, they emit ‘the music of the spheres’ - the most exquisite harmony imaginable.
+So enchanted is Pythagoras by the perfection of his discovery that it leads him to a kind of spiritual enchantment, and he concludes that it must underpin the very order of the cosmos itself; that the sun, stars and planets must orbit the Earth in the same ratios that give rise to musical harmony, and as they do so, they emit ‘the music of the spheres’ - the most exquisite harmony imaginable.

 Sounding Seams is a playful exploration of this myth and its ensuing themes of order, chaos, wonder, and our place in the cosmos, viewed through the prism of metal forgery, heritage and sound.